绿地之外:如何创造自然友好型城市?

-Anurit Kanti is a Senior Consultant – Sustainability Specialist at Capgemini Invent, the consulting arm of Capgemini.
+Anurit Kanti is a Manager – Sustainability Specialist at Capgemini Invent, the consulting arm of Capgemini.
 In this role, he advises global organizations on advancing their sustainability and decarbonization agendas.
 His work spans GHG estimation and target-setting, renewable energy integration, circular economy initiatives, supply chain sustainability, ESG reporting, and other climate-positive strategies.

 Anurit is an alumnus of the World Economic Forum’s Global Shapers Community, where he led several sustainability-focused initiatives for the Gurugram Hub.
 He has contributed to the Forum’s climate agenda through thought leadership, including published blogs on climate change and sustainability.